petetnt/tools-docs/tools/index.md

 - [graphql-tools](/tools/graphql-tools), a package that enables you to build a production-ready GraphQL.js schema using the GraphQL schema language, rather than using the GraphQL.js type constructors directly.
 Schemas built with this package are compatible with any GraphQL servers, including our own `apollo-server` and Facebook's `express-graphql`.
 This allows you to build on the [getting started guide for GraphQL.js](http://graphql.org/graphql-js/) with additional support for resolvers, unions, interfaces, custom scalars, modularizing your schema, and more.
 - [apollo-server](/tools/apollo-server), a production-ready Node.js GraphQL server library that supports **Express**, **Connect**, **Hapi**, **Koa**, and other popular Node HTTP servers, with built-in features like persisted queries, batching, and more.
 Apollo Server works with any GraphQL client, like Apollo, Relay, Lokka, and more.

-[Launchpad](https://launchpad.graphql.com/new) is an in-browser GraphQL Server playground.
+[Launchpad](https://launchpad.graphql.com/new) is an in-browser GraphQL server playground.
 It's like a server-side JSFiddle, and it uses the above libraries.
 For more info, see [the announcement](https://dev-blog.apollodata.com/introducing-launchpad-the-graphql-server-demo-platform-cc4e7481fcba) and [the docs](https://github.com/apollographql/launchpad/blob/master/docs.md).

 ## GraphQL subscriptions

 The Apollo community is excited about enabling people to add realtime functionality to their applications, and GraphQL subscriptions are the first step on that path.
-You can use the packages below to add subscription support to any Node.js GraphQL Server.
+You can use the packages below to add subscription support to any Node.js GraphQL server.

 - [graphql-subscriptions](https://github.com/apollostack/graphql-subscriptions), a transport-agnostic JavaScript utilities collection, including `PubSub`, channels mapping and filters.
 - [subscriptions-transport-ws](https://github.com/apollostack/subscriptions-transport-ws), a WebSocket server and client for GraphQL that works with `AsyncIterable` and can be easily used directly in a JavaScript app or wired up to a fully-featured GraphQL client like Apollo or Relay.